mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 3. The client will thus endlessly await for resync, appearing to be frozen during that time.

 The client only sends the heartbeats to the server, the server never sends heartbeats to the client.
-Moreover, the only thing the server will do is that it will close the UI after three heartbeats have been missed.
-Unfortunately, neither the client nor the server will attempt to repair the connection by reconnecting.
+Therefore, the client has no way of learning that the connection is broken.
+Moreover, the only thing the server will do is that it will close the UI after three heartbeats have been missed;
+neither the client nor the server will attempt to repair the connection by reconnecting.

-Therefore, if the connection becomes broken, Vaadin client will simply freeze indefinitely.
+Therefore, if the connection becomes broken, Vaadin client will often simply freeze indefinitely.

 ## Solutions to try